Anuttar7/Proof_of_Learning/README.md

 # Proof-of-Learning

-This repository is an implementation of the paper [Proof-of-Learning: Definitions and Practice](https://arxiv.org/abs/2103.05633), published in 42nd IEEE Symposium on
+This repository is baseed on an implementation of the paper [Proof-of-Learning: Definitions and Practice](https://arxiv.org/abs/2103.05633), published in 42nd IEEE Symposium on
 Security and Privacy.
-In this paper, we introduce the concept of proof-of-learning in ML.
-Inspired by research on both proof-of-work and verified computing, we observe how a seminal training algorithm, gradient descent, accumulates secret information due to its stochasticity.
+This paper, introduces the concept of proof-of-learning in ML.
+Inspired by research on both proof-of-work and verified computing, the paper observes how a seminal training algorithm, gradient descent, accumulates secret information due to its stochasticity.
 This produces a natural construction for a proof-of-learning which demonstrates that a party has expended the compute require to obtain a set of model parameters correctly.
 For more details, please read the paper.

-We test our code on two datasets: CIFAR-10, and CIFAR-100.
+We test our code on two datasets: MNIST, and MedMNIST.
+We also analyse various PoL attack scenarios and experiment with possible defences.

+Link to the original repository is here [Original repository by authors](https://github.com/cleverhans-lab/Proof-of-Learning.git)

 ### Dependency
 Our code is implemented and tested on PyTorch.
 Following packages are used: